Forrest

 Forrest was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Forrest's cultural diversity was notable, with 25.9% of its residents born overseas and 20.0% speaking a language other than English at home.
-Christianity was the predominant religion in Forrest, comprising 49.0% of its population.
-While this figure was similar to the Australian Capital Territory's (ACT) average of 48.6%, Judaism stood out as being more prevalent in Forrest at 0.8%, compared to the ACT's average of 0.6%.
+Forrest's population showed higher cultural diversity compared to most local markets, with 25.9% born overseas and 20.0% speaking a language other than English at home.
+Christianity was the predominant religion in Forrest, accounting for 49.0% of its population.
+Notably, Judaism was slightly overrepresented, comprising 0.8% compared to the Australian Capital Territory's 0.6%.

 Frequently Asked Questions - Diversity